-Siemens USA is teaming up with professional car racing crew Team Penske for the 2018 season, and they have something special up their sleeve.
+Siemens USA is teaming up with professional race Team Penske for the 2018 season, and they have something special up their sleeve.

 Siemens USA is part of a global powerhouse in electrification, automation and digitization.
 With complete access to Siemens’ portfolio of CAD, CAE and machining platforms, Team Penske now has a technological advantage: a digital twin.